energyGrid/quick-trivia/feedback.md

 ## Technical Requirements

 **3: Excelling**
 > App functions with minimal or no errors.
 You definitely pushed yourself on this, including timers.
+As an additional feature, I'd add scoring to show the number of right and wrong.

 ## Code Quality